TimothyDelille/dijkstra-with-a-shortcut/README.md

 # dijkstra-with-a-shortcut
-A modified version of Dijkstra's algorithm in which we're allowed to take down a wall.
+A modified version of Dijkstra's algorithm in which we're allowed to take a shortcut (take down a wall).
 I solved this problem as part of the Google foobar challenge and thought my solution was worth sharing.

 ## Problem description